The yellowing of dragon fruit plants may be their natural response to reduce the amount of sunlight they're getting.

 Although dragon fruit is a type of cactus, too much sun can actually cause it to turn yellow.
 Dragon fruits like semi-tropical climate, meaning, not too much sun & not too much cold.

 Some growers say this kind of yellowing is similar to a sunburn.
 You may see this more often in the summer when the outside temperature may be over 100F (38C).
 The yellowing plants are experiencing some summer stress.

 You could also have a quick squeeze of the dragon fruit branch to see:

 If it feels firm, then there may still be some water inside it.
 If it is dry like this one, then the plants may be thirsty or losing quite a lot of moisture:

 If your dragon fruit branches are soft (crispy), this may be a sign your plants are thirsty.
 This can be a result of the high temperature.
 In this case, if possible, move your plants into somewhere cooler.
 Give it a little bit of water to recover.

 If yellowing happens too frequently, consider choosing some tolerant variety like Tricia.
 This one naturally produces a white powdery film to protect itself from extreme heat waves & extremely cold weather.
-The only downside is their thorns:
+The only downside is their spiky thorns:

 Alternatively, you can plant some big trees (e.g. red wood trees) around your garden to filter out some sun & give a nice cool shade for the dragon fruits.
-Red wood also keeps some mites & ants away.
+Red wood fiber also keeps some termites away.